Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation/guide.en-gb.md

 > [!tabs]
 > **Zimbra**
 >>
->> When you are logged in to Zimbra webmail, you get the interface below.
-For more details on using Zimbra webmail, please refer to our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra) .
+>> When you are logged in to the Zimbra webmail, you get the interface below.
+For more details, please refer to our guide on [Using the Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra).
 >>
 >>![Zimbra - interface](images/zimbra-01.png){.thumbnail .w-400}
 >>
 > **OWA**
 >>
->> When you log in to webmail for the first time, you are prompted to set the interface language and the time zone you are in.
+>> When you log in to the webmail for the first time, you are prompted to set the interface language and the time zone you are in.
 Your inbox will then appear.
 To find out how to use your email address via the Outlook Web App (OWA), please use our guide on [Using an email address via the Outlook Web App (OWA)](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa) .
 >>
 >>![email](images/mxplan-creation-new-step5.png){.thumbnail .w-400}